DHI-GRAS/satmeta/README.md

 Sun and Viewing Incidence angles in 2D.
 These come on 5000 m resolution grids.

-There are functions to resample these grids to any other resolution, either using `scipy` and `PIL` (the `scipy.misc.imresize` function) or `rasterio.warp.reproject`.
+There are functions to resample these grids to any other resolution, either using `scipy` and `PIL` (from the `scipy.misc.imresize` function) or `rasterio.warp.reproject`.

-If you want to resample angles, you need to install either of these dependencies.
+If you want to resample angles, you need to install either of these dependencies, preferably with `conda`:
-Currently, `pil` is only available for Python 2 and the `rasterio` method only works on Python 3.6.

-So depending on your system, install the dependencies, preferably with `conda`:

 ```
-conda install scipy pil  # Python 2
+conda install scipy pillow
 ```

 or

 ```
-conda install rasterio -c conda-forge/label/dev  # Python 3
+conda install rasterio -c conda-forge/label/dev
 ```